 Research game companies that offer licensing opportunities for music.
 Some companies allow independent musicians to submit their tracks for consideration in their games.
 Review their submission guidelines and follow the instructions to increase your chances of success.

 9. Hire a Music Publisher or Licensing Agent

 Consider working with a music publisher or licensing agent who specializes in placing music in video games.
 These professionals have established connections in the industry and can help pitch your music to game developers and negotiate licensing agreements on your behalf.

 Keep refining your craft and staying up to date with the latest trends in video game music.
 Be open to feedback, adapt your style if necessary, and never stop learning and growing as an artist.

 Remember, breaking into the video game industry can be challenging, so perseverance, dedication, and patience are key.
 Keep creating great music, networking with the right people, and seizing opportunities that come your way.
 Good luck!

 RECOMMENDED FOR YOU

-Our recently upgraded Pro Plan is the perfect option for attracting new listeners while seeing a return on your investment.
+Our recently upgraded Pro Plan is the perfect option for attracting record labels while seeing a return on your investment.
 Here's how it works...